lkesteloot/unsong/unsong.md

 “Spoken.”

 The girl made a guttural noise of frustration.
-“You spoke the…you used…[i]do you even know where you are?[/i]”
+“You spoke the... you used... [i]do you even know where you are?[/i]”

 I didn’t.